jcomello/ontime-cli/README.md

 # Ontime CLI

-This is a CLI to show the time of given Cities.
+This is a CLI to show the time of given Timezones.
+Compare different places timezones.

 ## Usage

 Just say the timezones you want to compare and you're ready to go.
 ```
-$ ontime --city America/New_York --city Europe/London --city Europe/Berlin
+$ ontime --timezone America/New_York --timezone Europe/London --timezone Europe/Berlin
 ```
 And it'll bring:
 ```